We are moving to GOV.UK and the DfE website will be closing down soon. More information.

 There may be instances where the child does not need a scribe for the whole test.
 For example, if the child experiences fatigue or if a child with a visual/motor impairment writes over their own handwriting and this needs to be made clear.
 If this is likely to occur, the school should make arrangements for a scribe in advance.
 The child may start the test as normal and begin using a scribe when needed.

 Schools do not need to seek permission from STA or their local authority before making arrangements for a scribe to be on hand for a child taking a key stage 2 test.
-However they must complete and return a notification form.
-This will be available to download from this web page in the summer term.
+However they must complete and return the notification form that is available to download from this web page.

 National curriculum assessments helpline